ksimpson-io/fivem_shops/README.md

 ## 📄 Credits & Disclaimer

 This system was originally created while working with **MC9 Gaming**.
-All logic, structure, and UI implementation in this repository were written by me (frudy), and this version has been adapted for open demonstration and personal development use.
+All logic, structure, and UI implementation in this repository were written by me (4rudy), and this version has been adapted for open demonstration and personal development use.

 No proprietary assets, private resources, or protected logic from **mc9-core** are distributed here.
 If you use this system, you will need to replace or recreate any internal MC9 dependencies.